Paraguayan Chaco

-The Paraguayan Chaco or Región Occidental (Western Region) is a semi-arid region in Paraguay, with a very low population density.
+The Paraguayan Chaco, or Región Occidental (Western Region), is a semi-arid region in Paraguay with low population density.
 It is the Paraguayan part of the Gran Chaco.
 The area is being rapidly deforested, with the highest deforestation rate in the Gran Chaco and 50% of the forest projected to be lost by 2030.
-Consisting of 61% of Paraguay's land area, but with very little of the population, the Chaco is one of the most sparsely inhabited areas in South America.
+Covering of 61% of Paraguay's land area, but with little population, the Chaco is one of the most sparsely inhabited areas in South America.

-The surrounding Gran Chaco area is also a large geographic area that is sparsely populated.
+The surrounding Gran Chaco area is also a large, sparsely populated region.
 Many of those living in the region are indigenous.
 It covers the departments of Boquerón, Alto Paraguay and the Department of Presidente Hayes, Paraguay.

-The Chaco region was the scene of the longest territorial war to occur in South America; an armed conflict between Paraguay and Bolivia, lasting from 1932 to 1935.
+The Paraguayan Chaco region, officially bordered since May 14, 1879, was the scene of the longest territorial war in South America, an armed conflict between Paraguay and Bolivia that lasted from 1932 to 1935.
 It is also home to sites of historical significance that have been preserved, including Boquerón, Campo Grande, Via Campo, Nanawa, the site of the battle of Cañada Strongest, Carmen, Kilometro 7, Picuiba, and Villamontes, amongst others.

 Location

-The Paraguayan Chaco is located between the Pilcomayo and Paraguay Rivers, which provide saline soils that attract a rich variety of plants and animals.
-Its boundaries are the border with Argentina along the Pilcomayo River to the west; the border with Brazil over the mouth of Apa River to the south-east; is the border with Bolivia to the north; and the border with the Región Oriental (Eastern Region) to the south.
+The Paraguayan Chaco is located between the Pilcomayo and Paraguay Rivers, which provide saline soils that attract a wide variety of plants and animals.
+Its boundaries are the border with Argentina along the Pilcomayo River to the west; the border with Brazil over the mouth of the Apa River to the south-east; the border with Bolivia to the north; and the border with the Región Oriental (Eastern Region) to the south.